Monday, October 24, 2011

 1981: Kenny Rogers had the #1 song on the Adult Contemporary chart with one of his career best--"Share Your Love With Me".

-1983: Elton John released the single "I Guess That's Why They Call It the Blues".
+1983: Elton John released the single "I Guess That's Why They Call It The Blues" in the United States.

 1987: Michael Jackson scored his eighth #1 solo hit and his 17th Top 10 out of 25 releases with "Bad".
 Counting his work as lead singer of the Jackson 5, that already gave him 54 hits, 27 Top 10 hits and 12 #1's.

 1989: Simon & Garfunkel, the Who, The 4 Seasons, the Four Tops, Stanley, Idaho's Carole King and Gerry Goffin, the songwriting team of Holland-Dozier-Holland, the Platters, the Kinks, Bobby Darin and Hank Ballard were voted into the Rock & Roll Hall of Fame in Cleveland, Ohio.
-Induction ceremonies took place in 1990.
+Induction ceremonies took place on April 4, 1990.

 1992: Simple Minds registered their fifth #1 album in the U.K. with Glittering Prize 81-92.

-1993: Duran Duran cancelled the rest of their concert tour after singer Simon LeBon tore a vocal chord.
+1993: Duran Duran had to postpone their tour for six weeks after singer Simon LeBon tore a vocal chord.

 1995: The Smashing Pumpkins released the album Mellon Collie and the Infinite Sadness.